 3) can we be friends??

 For the rest of us mere mortals.. take comfort in the fact that in the glory months of Summer... basil is so abundant it's practically free.
 Soooo.... let's make pesto!!!
 Only 5 ingredients needed (+ salt and pepper).

-Best part, it’s super simple.
-Throw the ingredients into the food processor, pulse. stir in cheese, done.
-I’m talking 5 minutes tops, no cooking involved.
-I even made you a handy how to !!!?.
+Best part, it's super simple.
+Throw the ingredients into the food processor, pulse, stir in cheese, done.
+I'm talking 5 minutes tops, no cooking involved.
+I even made you a handy little "how-to" guide.

 I like to make extra in the Summer, freeze it and enjoy it in the Winter.

-Ok, by Winter time it’s probably all gone and we are feasting on the jarred version around here, but basil-pesto in the Fall is cool too?.
+Ok, realistically, by the time Winter rolls around it will be all gone and we will be feasting on the jarred version around here, but basil-pesto in the Fall, well.. that's cool too.

 Time Saving Tips and Tricks:

-Prep: You can spiralize or julienne the zucchini noodles 1-2 days in advance.
+Prep: You can spiralize the zucchini noodles 1-2 days in advance.
 I just store them in the refrigerator in an airtight ziplock bag.
-Cleaning the spiralizer is a bit of a pain, so when I am spiralizing… I do lots!
-If you don’t have a spiralizer you can use a vegetable peeler or julienne tool (they’re cheap).
+Cleaning the spiralizer is a bit of a pain, so when I am spiralizing...
+I do lots!

 Make Ahead: This dish can be made ahead, but it's definitely best served warm.
 I served it cold to Joe (since I photographed it in the early afternoon) and I didn't get any complaints.